 By rotating your healthy snack options, you are exposing your kids to lots of new foods and flavors.
 This will help them develop a liking for a wide variety of foods.
 Don’t be afraid to throw in those “unhealthy snacks,” too.
 Everything can fit into a healthy diet and it is important to teach your kids to enjoy all foods instead of fearing certain foods!

-I usually try to switch up our healthy snacks for kids every 2 weeks or so.
-That gives them enough time to get brave enough to try new things, but also allows you to introduce something new before they completely get burnt out and don't want to eat that snack for a long time again.
+We like to switch up our healthy snacks for kids every two weeks or so.
+That gives them enough time to get brave enough to try new things, but also allows you to introduce something new before they completely get burnt out and don't want to eat that snack again for a long time.